 Cooking the Arepa con Queso

-If you go into a Colombian restaurant here in the states, you'll likely encounter a grilled arepa.
+If you go into a Colombian restaurant here in the states, you'll likely encounter a grilled arepa (cooked on "la plancha").
 But in our house, we love them lightly fried in a pan.
 They not only have a great crunch on the exterior, but they also cook quicker than they do on a grill pan.

 I've never tried them on an outdoor grill, but I'm sure you could make them that way as long as you weren't using a smoker--that would add the wrong flavor.